oniolalekan/metric_extractions/README.md

 * The final working code is the python 3 script: metric_extraction.py
 * The Input file is the excel file data.xlsx
-* The generated output file is the comma separated value (CSV) file: data.csv
+* The generated output file is the comma separated value (CSV) file.
+Sample output file data_7210.csv
 * The Unit Test is the file: test_metric_extraction.py

 The requirement packages are listed in the file requirements.txt